Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Jennifer Arnest

-This is Jennifer’s first year at Seven Hills, following 14 years at San Francisco Friends School.
+This is Jennifer’s second year at Seven Hills, following 14 years at San Francisco Friends School.
 Jennifer and her partner, Martin, have two teenage children and a little bulldog named Olive.
 Outside of school, you can find Jennifer at a weekend farmers’ market, cooking good food, and spending time in the hills of Oakland with family and friends.

 • Dr. Cyrell Roberson